CommunityToolkit/Labs-Windows/template/lab/samples/ProjectTemplate.Samples/ProjectTemplate.md

 ## Custom Control

-You can inherit from an existing componet as well, like `Panel`, this example shows a control without a XAML Style that will be more light-weight to consume by an app developer:
+You can inherit from an existing component as well, like `Panel`, this example shows a control without a XAML Style that will be more light-weight to consume by an app developer:

 > [!Sample ProjectTemplateCustomSample]